Robo3D/User-Manuals/docs/source/getting-started/index.rst

 What’s in the box
 ---------------

-Your Robo C2 will come with everything you need to get started printing right out of the box.
-The inclusions box we ship inside the printer has everything needed to perform basic maintenance, free professional-grade Autodesk design software, as well as a multilingual Quick start guide.
+Your Robo C2 comes with everything you need to start printing right out of the box.
+And the inclusions box inside the printer has everything you need to perform basic maintenance, plus free professional-grade Autodesk design software, and a multi-language Quick Start Guide.

 Top of box
-   1. Quick start guide
+   1. Quick Start Guide
    2. Autodesk Fusion 360 design software free 1-year voucher
-   3. 9 build plate tape covers (with 1 already applied to your build plate).
+   3. 9 print bed tape covers (with 1 already applied to your print bed).
    4. Robo stickers to place EVERYWHERE.
 Layer 1
    5. 19V power supply
-   6. 2 Filament spool arms
+   6. 2 filament spool arms
 Layer 2
-   7. Toolbox that includes 2 allen wrenches, lubricant, and screwdriver.
+   7. Toolbox with 2 allen wrenches, lubricant, and screwdriver.
    8. Robo USB drive
 Layer 3
    9. 500g Robo light blue filament